Sankara Nethralaya: Community ophthalmology

 The Jaslok Community Ophthalmic Centre at Sankara Nethralaya offers free services to economically weaker sections.

 International patients

 Apart from receiving patients from all over the country, Sankara Nethralaya renders service to international patients including the US, UK and Bangladesh.
 Bangladesh was reported as having topped the number of foreign patients at the Chennai branch of Sankara Nethralaya.

 Yearly, some 56,000 Bangladeshi patients arrived in Chennai for eye care at Sankara Nethralaya, accounting for some 60% of all patients in the hospital.
 The tertiary ophthalmic hospital, provides treatment to patients particularly from South Asia—Sri Lanka, Bangladesh, Afghanistan; Africa—Kenya, Nigeria, South Africa, among other countries; and the Middle East including UAE and Oman.

-CU Shah Eye Bank

-Sri C U Shah Eye Bank started functioning in Sankara Nethralaya in September 1979.
-The department of Medical Sociology was established in 1990 with the aim of promoting awareness on eye donation by educating and motivating the public towards this end.

-Technology

-Sankara Nethralaya was one of the first to implement electronic medical records in its facility with the complete OPD and the procedures done in the OPD available online thereby removing transferring of Records manually between complexes.
-Very soon electronic medical records will be implemented in the in-patient area.
-In stem cell research, a collaborative project on corneal stem cells have been underway with Nichi-In Centre for Regenerative Medicine, Chennai (India).

-Academics

-Ophthalmic course
+Academia

 From its inception in 1978, the C U Shah Ophthalmic Postgraduate Training Center has been offering fellowship programmes in Vitreo-Retinal Surgery and General Ophthalmology to holders of postgraduate degree and a diploma in Ophthalmology.
-The center (M C I Approved) offers training programmes for graduates in Post graduation in Ophthalmology.
-The center also conducts the final FRCS Examination (Ophthalmology) of the Royal College of Surgeons (Edinburgh).